clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 ##Dialog Prompt(s) - IE What's New
 Eric Holtam has a great post regarding these dialog prompts and managing them with profiles [located here](https://osxbytes.wordpress.com/2015/09/17/not-much-whats-new-with-you/){:target="_blank"}.
 The only part that I didn't understand, initially, was Office is actually providing your with two separate "What's New" dialog boxes.
-The first (shown below with Excel) gives you a the splash screen and then prompts you to select your colour theme: Classic or Colorful.
+The first (shown below with Excel) gives you a splash screen and then prompts you to select your colour theme: Classic or Colorful.
 Along with prompting O365 users to sign-in for activation.

 {% img center /images/2016-01-14/WhatsNew1.png 420 200 %}